-- 79. Mr Casey William Hardison asserts that the Misuse of Drugs Act 1971 c.38 is a generally applicable Act of Parliament administered unequally by the SSHD because of errors of law, irrationality and unfairness.
-The subsequent application of the Act to Hardison has violated his common law right to equality of treatment and deprived him of his liberty, security and property without Due Process. - 80.
-Hardison experiences two inequalities of treatment: - 1) a failure to treat like cases alike, viz the unequal application of the Act to those concerned with equally harmful drugs without a rational and objective basis; and - 2) a failure to treat unlike cases differently, viz the failure to treat those who use controlled drugs peacefully as a different class from those who do not. - 81.
-Hardison characterises this unequal treatment as a majoritarian abuse of executive power.
-Hardison is entitled to this Court's protection. - a.
-Due Process, the Rule of Law and Equality of Treatment - 82.
+- 80. Mr Casey William Hardison asserts that the Misuse of Drugs Act 1971 c.38 is a generally applicable Act of Parliament administered unequally by the SSHD because of errors of law, irrationality and unfairness.
+The subsequent application of the Act to Hardison has violated his common law right to equality of treatment and deprived him of his liberty, security and property without Due Process. - 81.
+Hardison experiences two inequalities of treatment: - 1) a failure to treat like cases alike, viz the unequal application of the Act to persons concerned with equally harmful drugs without a rational and objective basis; and - 2) a failure to treat unlike cases differently, viz the failure to regulate persons concerned in peaceful activities re controlled drugs differently from persons causing harm. - 82.
+Hardison characterises this unequal treatment as a majoritarian abuse of executive power and he is entitled to this Court's protection. - a.
+Due Process, the Rule of Law and Equality of Treatment - 83.
 Courts uphold the Rule of Law through the doctrine of Due Process, which respectfully "contemplates a civil society under equal and just laws" that necessarily determine the scope of Government power and the manner of its exercise.
-By fearlessly administering Due Process, this Court protects individuals against the "oppressions and usurpations" of Government power in executing law's rules. - 83.
+By fearlessly administering Due Process, this Court protects individuals against the "oppressions and usurpations" of Government power in executing law's rules. - 84.
 At the heart of Due Process, equality of treatment means that the "laws of the land should apply equally to all, save to the extent that objective differences justify differentiation".
-In Matadeen v Pointu [1999] AC 98 at 109, Lord Hoffmann referred to "equality of treatment" as "one of the building blocks of democracy" stating that: - "...treating like cases alike and unlike cases differently is a general axiom of rational behaviour". - 84.
-In his well-known judgment, Railway Express Agency, Inc v New York (1949) 336 US 106 at 112, Supreme Court Justice Jackson described the equality-of-treatment doctrine and how to apply it to protect the few against majoritarian abuses of power: - "Government must exercise their powers so as not to discriminate between their inhabitants except upon some reasonable differentiation fairly related to the object of regulation.
+In Matadeen v Pointu [1999] AC 98 at 109, Lord Hoffmann referred to "equality of treatment" as "one of the building blocks of democracy" stating that:

+"...treating like cases alike and unlike cases differently is a general axiom of rational behaviour".

+85. In his well-known judgment, Railway Express Agency, Inc v New York (1949) 336 US 106 at 112, Supreme Court Justice Jackson described the equality-of-treatment doctrine and how to apply it to protect the few against majoritarian abuses of power:

+"Government must exercise their powers so as not to discriminate between their inhabitants except upon some reasonable differentiation fairly related to the object of regulation.
 This equality is not merely abstract justice. [...T]here is no more effective practical guaranty against arbitrary and unreasonable government than to require that the principles of law which officials would impose upon a minority be imposed generally.
 Conversely, nothing opens the door to arbitrary action so effectively as to allow those officials to pick and choose only a few to whom they will apply legislation and thus to escape the political retribution that might be visited upon them if larger numbers were affected.
-Courts can take no better measure to assure that laws will be just than to require that laws be equal in operation". - 85.
-This salutary doctrine encapsulates both the problem and the remedy in this case; for this reason alone, Hardison develops his argument through its lens.
+Courts can take no better measure to assure that laws will be just than to require that laws be equal in operation".

+86. This salutary doctrine encapsulates both the problem and the remedy in this case.
+For this reason alone, Hardison develops his argument through its lens.

-&lt;sup>21 Lord Steyn (2002) Democracy Through Law, Robin Cooke Lecture, Victoria University of Wellington, September 2002 b.
+&lt;sup>21 Lord Steyn (2002) Democracy Through Law, Robin Cooke Lecture, Victoria University of Wellington, September 2002 Lord Bingham of Cornhill KG (2006) The Rule of Law, Sir David Williams Lecture, House of Lords, November 2006 b.
 The Principles of Law

-&lt;sup>22 Lord Bingham of Cornhill KG (2006) The Rule of Law, Sir David Williams Lecture, House of Lords, November 2006